 California has four seasons: flood, fire, earthquake, and riot.
 More seriously, most of California really doesn’t have any weather, just a relentless series of minor variations on a rather sunny theme.
 For six to nine months of the year in most of California you can confidently forecast the next day’s weather (and the next week’s weather, and, often enough, the next month’s weather) by simply looking out the window and describing what you see outside right at that moment.
 The endless procession of mild dry sunny days near the coast can get a bit creepy after a while….

 The majority of California has only two real seasons: a short cool winter wet season, and a long (six to nine months) dry season.
-In most of California it simply doesn’t rain at all during the dry season (roughly May to November); if it rains in the San Francisco Bay Area in (say) July it is quite literally front page news, with breathless live reports heading the evening television newscasts.
+In most of California it simply doesn’t rain at all during the dry season (roughly May to November); if it rains in the San Francisco Bay Area in (say) July it’s treated as important breaking news, with breathless live reports heading local TV newscasts.

 Most of California doesn’t have storms in the sense that many of us from elsewhere are used to.
 For example, along the coast thunderstorms are very rare; in the years I’ve been here, I think there’s been an average of about one or two thunderstorms per year in the Bay Area (and none of them were anything like the spectacular displays I remember as a child in Sydney or London).
 When you hear the words “storm warning” (or similar) on weather forecasts for California, the word “storm” is being used in the meteorologically-correct sense of “disturbance” — the incoming “storm” will usually be little more than some rain and wind with a low-hanging cloud cover.